AyboFrankOz/Cerebro-FileShare-Lab/README.md

 Mapping a drive is the process of assigning a network shared folder or resource to a drive letter on a user's computer, so it appears like a local drive.
 Go to File Explorer and right-click on Network > Map network drive
 ![Mapping a drive](https://github.com/AyboFrankOz/Cerebro-FileShare-Lab/blob/40b87ff337d873f21d8407a65a1d70fe8979a48a/Images/Mapping%20a%20Drive%20(1).PNG)

-Give a drive letter and type the path of the folder or resource, in our case \\DC01\Marketing, > Finish.
+Give a drive letter and type the path of the folder or resource, in our case, \\DC01\Marketing > Finish.
 ![Mapping a drive](https://github.com/AyboFrankOz/Cerebro-FileShare-Lab/blob/40b87ff337d873f21d8407a65a1d70fe8979a48a/Images/Mapping%20a%20Drive%20(2).PNG)

 Once it is done, it will appear under Network Locations when you click "This PC".
 You can also drag it to the Desktop to create a shortcut to that drive.